JDM Display Bases

 These last pictures shows the bases together with the cars as displayed at the AME Model Exhibition 2011

-Finally, I would like to thank my colleague Martin for his help and work during the early stages of construction!
+Finally, I would like to thank my colleague Martin for his wood-working help and actual work during the early stages of construction!